google/WebFundamentals/src/content/en/updates/2017/06/chrome-60-deprecations.md

 attacks.
 To prevent this, we're blocking web pages from loading `data:` URLs in the top frame.
 This applies to `&lt;a&gt;` tags, `window.open`, `window.location` and similar mechanisms.
-The `data:` scheme will still work for resources loaded below by a page.
+The `data:` scheme will still work for resources loaded by a page.

 This feature was deprecated in Chrome 58 and is now removed.